The public and private faith of Hillary Clinton

 Clinton likely knows this.
 She's correctly stated the doctrine before, including at a church service in Washington last year.

-Maybe her salvation stumble was the work of a sloppy speechwriter -- or perhaps, with apologies to Freud, it was a Pelagian Slip.
+Maybe her salvation stumble was the work of a sloppy speechwriter -- or perhaps, with apologies to Freud, it was a Pelagian slip.
 (Pelagius was a monk accused of teaching the heresy that humans could earn their own salvation.)
 Either way, Clinton's remark revealed a deep strain in her religious thought: There are no freeloaders in heaven.

-"She didn't believe it was how high you jumped for joy in church," said the Rev. Ed Matthews, Clinton's pastor when she lived in Little Rock in the 1990s, "but what you did when you came down."
+"She didn't believe it was how high you jumped for joy in church," said the Rev. Ed Matthews, Clinton's pastor when she lived in Little Rock, Arkansas, in the 1990s, "but what you did when you came down."

 The conventional Washington wisdom holds that Clinton is reluctant to talk about her faith, which is only partly true.
 She doesn't often divulge details about her private piety, even while hinting that prayer and pastoral counseling have led her to consequential decisions, such as remaining with her husband, Bill, after the Monica Lewinsky scandal in 1998.